 Mountain Lion (Puma/Cougar)

-Diet at Caldwell Zoo: Ground meat and large bones
+Diet at Caldwell Zoo: Feline diet, rats, rabbits, fish and eggs

-Did you know?
-The mountain lion is commonly referred to as cougar, puma, or panther
+The mountain lion is commonly referred to as a cougar, puma, or panther